 For A1, two companies think no further change in RAN4 is needed, but two companies think more discussion may be needed.

-Exceptional band combinations are not captured other than already clarified in RAN4 spec.
+Exceptional band combinations are not captured other than already clarified in RAN4 specs.
 (Apple, Nokia)

 RAN4 might further consider introducing a note or a new column in Table 5.5A.2-2 to indicate fallback exception.
 (Intel)